Roles and Responsibility

 Compliance with I-9 Employment Eligibility Verification & E-Verify Laws

 Complying with I-9 and E-Verify laws is a collaborative effort.
-Everyone from department heads and business managers, to the faculty or PI who hires the worker; to the person who creates the EPA and the new employee hire packet to the Human Resources Dept. who reviews the I-9s and initiates E-Verify for the employee.
+Everyone from department heads and business managers, to the faculty or PI who hires the worker; to the person who creates the position to the Human Resources Dept. who reviews the I-9s and initiates E-Verify for the employee.

 I-9 Timelines – No Exceptions, No Extensions, No Excuses!

-I-9 Section 2 - Section 2 of the form must be completed by the employer (department’s I-9 Processor) within three business days of the employee’s hire.
+I-9 Section 2 - Section 2 of the form must be completed by the employer (the Human Resources department) within three business days of the employee’s hire.

 I-9 Section 3 – Section 3 of the form is designated for employee name changes, rehires, and re-verification of employment authorization.
 This part of the form is completed by Human Resources.